Hydrodynamic theory of wetting by active particles: Results

 \textit{(d) Linear instability of the fully-wet state.} Another characteristic feature of critical wetting, which provides further confirmation of the absence of metastability, is that the fully-wet state becomes linearly unstable to density perturbations exactly at $\epsilon^*$.
 This means that

-This behaviour is shown numerically in Fig.~\ref{fig:wetting transition}(c): we apply a small perturbation to the fully-wet state and measure the asymmetry as a function of time.
-As expected, we see linear instability of the fully-wet state above the critical barrier height $\epsilon^*$.
+This behaviour is shown numerically in Fig.~\ref{fig:wetting_transition}(c): we apply a small perturbation to the fully-wet state and measure the asymmetry as a function of time.
+As expected, we see linear instability of the fully-wet state below the critical barrier height $\epsilon^*$.

-The transition between fully- and partially-wet states therefore bears all the hallmark characteristics of a critical wetting transition, and so we conclude that this active wetting transition is critical.
-In the Cahn theory of equilibrium wetting, critical wetting occurs when the effect of the barrier in preventing attractive interactions between fluid particles is significant (i.e. $c_2$ is large, recall Section \ref{sec:equilibrium_wetting} and Appendix \ref{app:wetting}).
+The transition between fully- and partially-wet states therefore bears all the hallmark characteristics of a critical wetting transition, and so we conclude that this active wetting transition is critical{, at least in a two-dimensional mean-field-type model -- see also \cite{Turci2021}}.
+In the Cahn theory of equilibrium wetting, critical wetting occurs when the effect of the barrier in preventing attractive interactions between fluid particles is significant (i.e. $c_2$ is large, recall Section \ref{sec:background} and Appendix \ref{app:wetting}).
 In the active wetting scenario, these attractions are indeed strongly suppressed near the barrier; the large polarisation $\vb{p}$ near the barrier means that active particles near the barrier are locally aligned.
-Since effective attractive interactions in MIPS arise due to collisions between oppositely aligned particles~\cite{Cates_2015}, the barrier inhibits the attractive fluid-fluid interactions dramatically -- in the large Pe limit, we expect this inhibitive effect to become absolute.
-This offers a physical explanation for the observation of critical wetting in the active system.
+Since effective attractive interactions in MIPS arise due to collisions between oppositely aligned particles~\cite{Cates2015}, the barrier inhibits the attractive fluid-fluid interactions dramatically -- in the large Pe limit, we expect this inhibitive effect to become absolute.
+This offers a physical explanation for the observation that the wetting transition {at two-phase coexistence} is critical in the active system.